 Save the time and hassle.
 Just click the three buttons to the right of description in the User or Planner log.
 A pop up will open where you’ll find the option to Restore the deleted object.
 Now you’re in control.

-This log update is just the tip of the iceberg in terms of our History updates.
-More updates are coming, with plans to help you “time travel.”
+The History Logs are just the tip of the iceberg in terms of our History updates.
+More updates are coming to your project resource planner, with additional plans to help you “time travel.”
 So keep on the lookout by following our blog.
 Or following us on Twitter and LinkedIn.